Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector: Borexino Detector

 Due to its excellent radiopurity, large target mass and low energy threshold, Borexino is perfectly suited for the study of other fundamental problems, as well as searching for rare and exotic processes in particle physics and astrophysics.

-The Borexino experiment ruled out any significant day–night asymmetry of the $^7$Be~neutrino interaction rate~\cite{Bel2012a} and set new limits on the effective magnetic moment of solar neutrinos~\cite{Arp2008,Ago2017}, possible violation of the Pauli exclusion principle~\cite{Bel2010a}, on the flux of high-energy solar axions~\cite{Bel2012b}, the flux of~$\bar {\nu_e}$ from the Sun and different unknown sources~\cite{Bel2011c,Ago2021}, heavy sterile neutrino mixing in the $\rm{^8B}~\beta^+$-decay~\cite{Bel2013}, the stability of the decay of an electron into a neutrino and a photon~\cite{Ago2015a}, non-standard neutrino interactions~\cite{Aga2020}, neutrino and antineutrino fluences in temporal correlation with $\gamma$-ray bursts~\cite{Ago2017a}, and gravitational wave events~\cite{Ago2017b}, and some other rare processes.
+The Borexino experiment obtained new data on solar neutrino properties: ruled out any significant day-night asymmetry of the 7Be neutrino interaction rate~\cite{Bel2012a}, set new limits on the effective magnetic moment of solar neutrinos~\cite{Arp2008,Ago2017}, on the flux of~$\bar{\nu}_e$ from the Sun~\cite{Bel2011c,Ago2021} and on the non-standard solar neutrino interactions ~\cite{Aga2020}.
+A search for a number of rare low-energy processes has been carried out: possible violation of the Pauli exclusion principle~\cite{Bel2010a}, high-energy solar axions~\cite{Bel2012b}, heavy sterile neutrino mixing in the $\rm{^8B}~\beta^+$-decay~\cite{Bel2013}, decay of an electron into a neutrino and a photon~\cite{Ago2015a}.
+Additionally, temporal correlations with transient astrophysical sources such as $\gamma$-ray bursts~\cite{Ago2017a}, gravitational wave events~\cite{Ago2017b}, and solar flares~\cite{Ago2021} have been performed.